SORMAS-Foundation/SORMAS-Project/SERVER_CUSTOMIZATION.md

 Right now, changing these variables unfortunately is not possible from within the user interface, but requires **direct database access**.
 If you have this access, you can edit the entries in the *diseaseconfiguration* table according to your needs.

-**IMPORTANT:** Whenever you edit an entry in this table, you also need to manually set the *changedate* to the current date and time.
+**VERY IMPORTANT:** Whenever you edit an entry in this table, you also need to manually set the *changedate* to the current date and time.
 This is required in order for the mobile app to synchronize the changes and use the edited disease configuration.

 ## Feature Configuration
-Some of the features in SORMAS can be enabled or disabled for the system.
+Some of the features in SORMAS can be enabled or disabled to further customize the system.
-Examples for this are aggregated reporting, event surveillance, national case sharing and more.

 Right now, changing these variables unfortunately is not possible from within the user interface, but requires **direct database access**.
 If you have this access, you can edit the entries in the *featureconfiguration* table.

-* There will be an entry in the database table for each feature that is available in SORMAS
-* Set the "enabled" value of the feature to true or false to enable or disable it
-* The region, district, disease and enddate columns are currently only appicable for the line listing feature.
-The line listing feature is the only feature that can currently be configured using the UI.
+There is one entry for every configurable feature in this table, and you can set the value of the *enabled* column to *true* to enable it and *false* to disable it.
+The *region*, *district*, *disease* and *enddate* columns are currently only applicable for the line listing feature and define the scope in which line listing is used.
+Line listing is configurable from within the UI and does not need to be manually edited in the database.

-**IMPORTANT:** Whenever you edit an entry in this table, you also need to manually set the *changedate* to the current date and time.
-This is required in order for the mobile app to synchronize the changes and use the edited disease configuration.
+**VERY IMPORTANT:** Whenever you edit an entry in this table, you also need to manually set the *changedate* to the current date and time.
+This is required in order for the mobile app to synchronize the changes and use the edited feature configuration.

+The following features are currently configurable:

+* **Case Surveillance** *(CASE_SURVEILANCE)*: The core module of SORMAS which allows the creation and management of suspect or confirmed disease cases.
+* **Contact Tracing** *(CONTACT_TRACING)*: Management and follow-up of contacts of disease cases.
+* **Sample Management** *(SAMPLES_LAB)*: Management of samples for cases, contacts or event participants and the documentation of pathogen tests performed on these samples.
+* **Event Surveillance** *(EVENT_SURVEILLANCE)*: Creating and managing events and event participants to identify potential outbreaks or disease hotspots.
+* **Aggregate Reporting** *(AGGREGATE_REPORTING)*: Allows collecting case numbers for a number of additional diseases for which case-based surveillance is not used.
+Commonly referred to as mSers in African countries.
+* **Weekly Reporting** *(WEEKLY_REPORTING)*: Allows mobile users to confirm the number of cases they have collected on a weekly basis and web users to see an overview of whether or not mobile users have submitted their reports and how many cases they have reported.
+* **Clinical Management** *(CLINICAL_MANAGEMENT)*: Enables the clinical management module of cases that allow collecting prescriptions and treatments as well as doctor's visits in a clinical context.
+* **National Case Sharing** *(NATIONAL_CASE_SHARING)*: Allows users with the respective rights to make cases available to the whole country, i.e. other users will see these cases even if they don't belong to their jurisdiction.
+* **Task Generation (Case Surveillance)** *(TASK_GENERATION_CASE_SURVEILLANCE)*: Enables or disables the automatic generation of tasks associated with case surveillance, especially the *Case Investigation* tasks that are usually generated when creating a new case.
+* **Task Generation (Contact Tracing)** *(TASK_GENERATION_CONTACT_TRACING)*: Enables or disables the automatic generation of tasks associated with contact tracing, especially the *Contact Investigation* tasks that are usually generated when creating a new contact and the *Contact Follow-Up* tasks that are created once a day for every contact that is under follow-up.
+* **Task Generation (Event Surveillance)** *(TASK_GENERATION_EVENT_SURVEILLANCE)*: Enables or disables the automatic generation of tasks associated with event surveillance.
+* **Task Generation (General)** *(TASK_GENERATION_GENERAL)*: Enables or disables the automatic generation of tasks that aren't directly associated with one of the three other task types described above, e.g. the *Weekly Report Generation* task that asks mobile users to submit their weekly reports.
+* **Campaigns** *(CAMPAIGNS)*: The campaigns module allows collecting flexible data which can be customized using the JSON format.
+Currently this is heavily geared towards vaccination campaigns in Afghanistan, but will be usable in a more generic way in the future for other countries as well.
+* **Area Infrastructure** *(INFRASTRUCTURE_TYPE_AREA)*: Enables an additional infrastructure level above region that is called area by default.
+Currently only used in the campaigns module.
+* **Case Follow-Up** *(CASE_FOLLOWUP)*: Enables the contact follow-up module for cases as well to allow a more detailed daily documentation of symptoms.
+* **Line Listing** *(LINE_LISTING)*: Whether or not using line listing for case entry is enabled in the specified jurisdiction for the specified disease.
+Configurable from the UI, no database interaction needed.